Well, she’s walking through the clouds

 Additionally, our technical capabilities are ever-increasing, and there are very few reasons, mostly tied to security, that would be an argument against adopting more cloud computing services.

 IT plays an important role in our world, as data has gained entirely new importance over the last decade or so as the “internet’s currency.”
-Cloud computing is the future, cloud computing trends tell us and, quite honestly also already the present, of how we handle this data.
+Cloud computing is the future, as cloud computing statistics tell us and, quite honestly, already the present.

 So, it looks like we’re all walking through the clouds.